importTahsinZaman/sailara/README.md

 ### 3. False drive and naiveté

 This one is the hardest to admit but likely the root of the first two points of failure.
-I romantacized the idea of people paying for my software.
-I fantasized about how succesful this whole thing would be and how much "clout" it would produce for me.
+I romantacized the idea of people paying for software I made myself.
+I fantasized about how succesful this whole thing would be.
 I did not approach this project with the mind of a businessman, analyzing potential, questioning assumptions, and seeking to maximize revenue.
 Instead, I just wanted something I could say I was working on because that's what gets peoples' attention.